nicdom23/advanced_programming_2019-20/exercises/c++/01_intro/first_lesson/readme.md

-#Here I write the code again... hoping to start a conflictI modify the code in the local repository, maybe ill start a conflict
+#Here I write the code again... hoping to start a conflictI modify the code in the local repository, maybe ill start a conflictHere we are faking teamwork